juanpallotta/LPP/README.md

 * `Path_To_Molecular_File`: Path to the plain-text, comma-sepparated file containing the radiosonde/model data.
 This file must contain the altitude, temperature and pressure of the radiosonde/model used for the computation of the alpha and beta molecular profiles.
 The units of these variables are described in the comments of the setting file: altitude in m, temperature in K and pressure in hPa.
 This repository has a sample file of US standard model (file named `US-StdA_DB_CEILAP.csv` located in the same folder of the executable file for L1 products).
 In case of the radiosonde model is not in the same folder, please, write the complete path to this file.
 There is no necessary to write the path between inverted comas `"`.

-This file must be headerless, and the column order of each parameter are described in the next variables: `Range_column_index_in_File`, `Temp_column_index_in_File` and `Pres_column_index_in_File`.
+This file must be headerless, and the column order of each parameter is described in the next variables: `Range_column_index_in_File`, `Temp_column_index_in_File` and `Pres_column_index_in_File`.
 As is shown in the sample code, in this case the altitude is the first column (index 0), temperature the second (index 1), and the pressure the third column (index 2).
 The first lines of the `US-StdA_DB_CEILAP.csv` file contained in this repository are shown in the next lines:

 ```
 0,288.15,1013.27,0,0,1033.81,1.2247